 If every weekend brings an intense longing for cider adventures, you’re in luck: Craft cider goes hand-in-hand with outdoorsy lifestyles, and plenty of cideries have been hard at work creating safe outdoor spaces to keep guests comfy, even in the depths of winter.
-Before you head out, make sure you’ve thoroughly read through the cidery’s guidelines/rules, and don’t forget your mask and a blanket!
+Before you head out, make sure you’ve thoroughly read through the cidery’s guidelines/rules, and don’t forget a blanket!

-Ironbound Hard Cider‘s Outdoor Cider Garden provides multiple “zones” for socially distanced outdoor socializing.
+Ironbound Hard Cider‘s Outdoor Cider Garden provides multiple “zones” for socializing.
 There are a number of firepits, surrounded by custom-made Adirondack chairs or tree stumps, which can accommodate up to eight guests.
 The Woodshed is a covered pavilion that allows guests to watch Ironbound’s chefs work around the Mother Fire, 30-foot Argentinian-inspired open-fire grills!

 Reservations are strongly suggested for the firepits, the Woodshed is only available to walk-ups on a first come, first serve basis.
-The Cider Garden menu includes plentiful cider, of course, as well as cocktails, wine, warm drinks and non-alcoholic drinks.
-The food is snacky, with handheld options like hot dogs and tacos.
-Current hours are Friday through Sunday.
+The tasting room menu includes plentiful cider, of course, as well as cocktails, wine, warm drinks and non-alcoholic drinks.
+The food is eclectic, with snacky appetizers, hearty mains and a coq a vin dish for two that is a real treat.
+The current days open are Friday through Sunday.
 While you’re there, don’t forget to shop at the Ironbound Farm Market!
 360 County Road 579, Asbury, NJ; (908) 940-4115.

 You can hang with your pod in a literal pod in the intimate igloos at the Two K Farms tasting room!
 Each geodesic dome-shaped structure includes comfy seating and twinkly lights for magical feels during nighttime hours.
 Reservations are suggested for the igloos!
 There are also firepits available on a patio overlooking West Grand Traverse Bay, as well as the opportunity to snowshoe throughout the breathtaking property, including rows of grape vines and apple trees.
 3872 SW Bay Shore Dr., Suttons Bay, MI; (231) 866-4265.